30% OFF Tempcover fee in our app

 Protects your no claims discount.
 Fully comp insurance for peace of mind.

 Unfortunately, despite the prospect of more money for your car, many sellers are put off selling their cars privately, mainly because of a lack of knowledge or experience in doing so.
+Selling your car privately is potentially far easier than you might imagine.
+You don’t need to be a wheeler-dealer or even a car expert to make a sale quickly and for a fair price.

 Getting your car ready for sale

-This is probably the most important step in the selling process because if your car isn’t up to scratch, you’re very unlikely to find a buyer.
+This is probably the most important step in the selling process because if your car isn’t up to scratch, you’re unlikely to find a buyer.

 To ensure you avoid any trouble, you should be open and honest when it comes to describing your car and any problems it currently has.
 Make this easier for yourself by making sure you fix any minor problems the car has when you’re trying to sell it.

 You can, of course, get an MoT on the car before selling it – this will help make your car more attractive to potential buyers but of course comes with additional costs.

 Make your car presentable

-Deciding on the price
+Deciding on a sale price for your car

-Now the number you have in your head and the amount your old car is actually worth is probably further apart than you’d probably hoped, but that doesn’t mean you can’t get a fair price.
+Once you’ve got your car ready for sale inside and out, you need to start thinking about how much you want to ask for.
+The number you have in your head and the amount your old car is actually worth is probably further apart than you’d probably hoped, but that doesn’t mean you won’t get a fair price.

 Do some research to find out what price similar makes and models are being sold for.
 This will likely vary depending on the age and condition of the car, but you should get a rough idea of what you can expect to get.

-For a more specific idea, you can use a free car valuation tools on sites like Auto Trader and Parkers.
+For a more specific idea, you can use free car valuation tools on sites like AutoTrader and Parkers.

 You can expect that any potential buyers will try to haggle with you, so you should think of the lowest possible price you’d be willing to sell for, as well as your asking price.
+You’ve got your car and you know what you want to get for it, now it’s time to start advertising.

-Obviously, you should tell your friends, family or colleagues that you’re selling your car – you never know, someone you know may be looking to buy.
+You can also get the word out by telling your friends, family or colleagues that you’re selling your car – you never know, someone you know may be looking to buy.

-Writing the advert
+Writing your car advert

-Only include relevant information that you think will help sell it and be sure to highlight any special features your car has so you can set it apart from others on the market.
+When it comes to writing your car listing or advert, you want to be as honest as possible while at the same time selling your car in the best possible way.
+You should only include relevant information that you think will help sell it and be sure to highlight any special features your car has so you can set it apart from others on the market.

-You’ll probably be working with a limited space or character limit so here’s the most important information you should include first:
+You’ll probably be working with a limited space or a character limit so here’s the most important information you should include first:

 • Make & model